 The Group presents basic and diluted earnings per share (EPS) data for its ordinary shares.
 Basic earnings per share is calculated by dividing the profit or loss after income tax attributable to ordinary shareholders of the Company by the weighted average number of ordinary shares outstanding during the period.
-Diluted earnings per share is calculated by dividing the profit or loss after income tax attributable to ordinary shares outstanding during the period.
-Diluted earnings of the Company by the weighted average number of ordinary shares outstanding during the period, adjusted for the effects of all dilutive potential ordinary shares, which comprise share options granted to employees.
+Diluted earnings per share is calculated by dividing the profit or loss after income tax attributable to ordinary shareholders of the Company by the weighted average number of ordinary shares outstanding during the period, adjusted for the effects of all dilutive potential ordinary shares, which comprise share options granted to employees.

-l) Revenue
+I) Revenue